Ohio State University: Main (Columbus)

-Ohio State's research library system has a combined collection of over 5.8 million volumes.
-Along with 21 libraries on its Columbus campus, the university has eight branches at off-campus research facilities and regional campuses, and a book storage depository near campus.
-In all, the Ohio State library system encompasses 55 branches and specialty collections.
-Some more significant collections include the Byrd Polar Research Center Archival Program, which has the archives of Admiral Richard E. Byrd and other polar research materials; the Hilandar Research Library, which has the world's largest collection of medieval Slavic manuscripts on microform; the Ohio State Cartoon Library & Museum, the world's largest repository of original cartoons; the Lawrence and Lee Theatre Research Institute; and the archives of Senator John Glenn.

-Anchoring the traditional campus gateway at the eastern end of the Oval is the 1989 Wexner Center for the Arts.
+And the archives of Senator John Glenn Anchoring the traditional campus gateway at the eastern end of the Oval is the 1989 Wexner Center for the Arts.
 Designed by architects Peter Eisenman of New York and Richard Trott of Columbus, the center was funded in large part by Ohio State alumnus Les Wexner's gift of $25 million in the 1980s.
 The center was founded to encompass all aspects of visual and performing arts with a focus on new commissions and artist residencies.
 Part of its design was to pay tribute to the armory that formerly had the same location.
 Its groundbreaking deconstructivist architecture has resulted in it being lauded as one of the most important buildings of its generation.
 Its design has also been criticized as proving less than ideal for many of the art installations it has attempted to display.
 The centerpiece of the Wexner Center's permanent collection is Picasso's Nude on a Black Armchair, which was purchased by Wexner at auction for $45 million.

+To the south of the Oval is another, somewhat smaller expanse of green space commonly referred to as the South Oval.
+At its eastern end, it is anchored by the Ohio Union.
+To the west are Hale Hall, the Kuhn Honors House, Browning Amphitheatre (a traditional stone Greek theatre) and Mirror Lake.
+Knowlton Hall, dedicated in October 2004, is at the corner of West Woodruff Avenue and Tuttle Park Place, next to Ohio Stadium.